-Bri is a graduate of John Abbott College's Technical Theatre program and is completing her studies in Production Design and Technical Arts at the National Theatre School of Canada.
+Bri is a graduate of John Abbott College's Technical Theatre program and Production Design and Technical Arts, New Pathways at the National Theatre School of Canada and is an associate artist at Geordie Theatre.

-Credits: Lighting Design: Verdigris, Salvage the Wrecked (NTS), A Midsummer Night's Dream (JAC); Production Manager: Government Inspector (NTS); Head of Lighting: Trojan Kids, The Outhouse of Atreus (NTS), Where You Are (HVT); Stage Manager: Once Upon A Mattress (JAC), Urinetown (Turtle Island Theatre), ATD: Deadline; ATD/APM: Quiller, John & Beatrice (NTS), Assistant Set/Props Design: Feather Gardens (HVT), Co-Lighting/Set Design: Attached (MTL Fringe)
+Credits: Lighting Design: Verdigris, Salvage the Wrecked (NTS), A Midsummer Night's Dream (JAC); Lighting Design Associate: Jordan (Geordie), Assistant Lighting Design: Macbeth (NTS); Production Manager: Government Inspector (NTS); Head of Lighting: Trojan Kids, The Outhouse of Atreus (NTS), Where You Are (HVT); Stage Manager: Once Upon A Mattress (JAC), Urinetown (Turtle Island Theatre), ATD: Deadline; ATD/APM: Quiller, John & Beatrice (NTS), Assistant Set/Props Design: Feather Gardens (HVT), Co-Lighting/Set Design: Attached (MTL Fringe)

 INDIGENOUS ANCESTRY